Some devices signal issues on their LED at start-up. Please see Device-Specific Codes if you are seeing unexpected patterns before BlinkUp.

 A solid red or rapidly flashing red LED indicates a power supply issue.

-The imp003 and imp005 have a number of unique LED codes which signal problems with the SPI flash unit that must be connected to the module.
+The imp003, imp004m and imp005 have a number of unique LED codes which signal problems with the SPI flash unit that must be connected to the module.
 These are displayed when these modules start up and do not relate to BlinkUp.
-If you are encountering unexpected LED light sequences on an imp003- or imp005-based device, please see the respective Hardware Design Guide:
+If you are encountering unexpected LED light sequences on a device based on one of these imps, please see the respective Hardware Design Guide:

 Once it has been enrolled, an imp005-based device will show the ‘Waiting on Ethernet’ pattern while it is attempting to connect by Ethernet.
 This is identical to the ‘No WiFi Settings’ pattern indicated by other imps.
 The imp005 does not support WPS, so will never show the ‘WPS in Progress’ pattern.